Technical diving books

 Under Pressure: Diving Deeper with Human Factors- Gareth Lock MSc.

 A great book about understanding and incorporating human factors into the practice of diving.
 Numerous case studies of diving incidents are analysed, in order to learn lessons on how you can learn from them to improve your own diving.
+A must-read for all divers and one of the essential technical diving books to own.

 Diver Down: Real-World SCUBA Accidents and How to Avoid Them- Michael R. Ange

-Not strictly a book dedicated to technical diving, but there are lessons to be drawn from these real life incidents for any diver.
+Not strictly in the technical diving books category, but there are lessons to be drawn from these real-life incidents for any diver.
+It’s well written and some of the incidents are trimix and cave dives.

 The six skills & other discussions: Creative Solutions for Technical Divers - Steve Lewis